abrolon87/abrolon87.github.io/_posts/2020-07-04-understanding_how_omniauth_works.markdown

 And that is how OmniAuth works.

-If you would like to check out my repo that I have referred to in this blog, [Click here](https://github.com/abrolon87/vocabbank)
+If you would like to check out the repo for the app that I have referred to in this blog, [Click here](https://github.com/abrolon87/vocabbank)

 Thank you for reading